Where to retire: Spain or Mexico

 For the “little” stuff, Mexico has a lot of private clinics that are very affordable.
 My mom has gotten checkups, massage treatments and physiotherapy and it’ll often cost about 900 pesos or $45/US per visit.
 Medication is also quite affordable.
 Pharmacies also usually have a walk-in clinic attached to them which are also inexpensive.

-Have a look at this video which discusses private health care and costs in Mexico (note: the video is a year old and my mom is of the opinion that costs listed are understated.
+Have a look at this video which discusses private health care and costs in Mexico (note: the video is a few years old and costs understated.
 Pad the costs in the video a little).

 As I say, it all depends on your perspective.
 Canadians or Europeans will find the cost of private insurance and operations in private hospitals very expensive.
 An operation that includes an overnight stay in a hospital might cost you about 50,000 pesos (or $2500 US) for example if you don’t have any insurance coverage.
 If you have anything serious the costs can add up fast.